Mobile Massage In York – FAQ’s

 Percussion

 Percussion techniques involve hacking, chopping and cupping.
 These are just slightly different ways of gently “striking” muscles with different parts of the hand.
 This helps to relax your muscles and break down adhesions beneath the skin.
 It is a lot more relaxing and enjoyable than it sounds and is sometimes used at the end of a massage as a way to reinvigorate you.
-However, if you want a Swedish massage to help with stress or sleep soon afterwards, percussion can be left out.
+However, percussion can be left out if you want a Swedish massage to help with stress or sleep soon afterwards.

 Stretching

-As the name suggests this involves stretching various muscles and can be either passsive stretching or PNF stretching.
-Passive involves you staying relaxed while the stretch is applied, while PNF stretching you gently push back against it.
+As the name suggests this involves stretching various muscles and can be either passive stretching or PNF stretching.
+Passive involves you staying relaxed while the stretch is applied.
+PNF stretching you gently push back against it.

 Both will further increase flexibility and reduce tension.
 Although stretching isn’t generally part of a Swedish massage but can sometimes be useful.